 I’m experiencing financial distress due to the pandemic; what resources are available to me?

 A limited discretionary fund has been established by anonymous friends of the seminary to directly support members of this community during this crisis.
 If your financial resources are such that provision of the basic necessities of life is threatened and you are in need of assistance at this time, please let me the administration know your immediate needs via this email: firstname.lastname@example.org

 How will this affect my school age children?

-Area districts are still discerning how they will manage operating school in the fall.
+Most area districts have announced how they will manage operating school in the fall.
 Southwest is monitoring these decisions closely.

 How will the seminary communicate with me?